Sage-Bionetworks/sysbioDCCjsonschemas/README.md

 There are python scripts in the code/python folder for generating metadata templates and annotation tables based on the metadata template schemas registered in Synapse.

+**NOTE:** The scripts in this repository assume the latest versions of all JSON schema are registered.
+If you have added or changed a schema, ensure the schema has been registered before running the scripts.

 #### Annotations Table

 create_Syn_table_from_Syn_schemas.py will generate a Synapse table of all terms found in a set of metadata templates.
 The set is determined by consortium using the config file (config/schemas.yml).
 There are options to create a new table or overwrite an existing table.